 Visiting Corfe Castle: what you need to know

 We're looking forward to welcoming you back.
-The car park, castle, tea-room, shop and toilets are now open.
-To ensure the safety of our visitors, staff, volunteers and local communities, we've reduced the number of people we can welcome at one time and you’ll need to book your visit in advance.
 In this article you’ll find everything you need to know about what's open and what to expect from your visit.

 Alternative travel to Corfe Castle